Panasonic GH5 II, a mirrorless camera built for filmmaking

 Broadcast quality

 The GH5 II can shoot 4K, in 10 bit, 4:2:2 at up to 30p internally.
 That means it records more information than the usual consumer 8 bit, 4:2:0 format, so your footage will stand up better to colour correction, grading and effects.
-It can record in UHD and the professional DCI format.
+It can record both in consumer UHD and the professional DCI format.
+It can even record 6K anamorphic video at 25fps.

 Slow motion